"The very basic core of a man’s living spirit is his passion for adventure."

 Venture Mòr, a social enterprise in Scotland working to get disadvantaged young adults into work through employability training delivered in the Scottish wilderness, has been recognised as a leading social enterprise in this year’s NatWest SE100 annual report.

 Venture Mòr is a social enterprise run by the charity, Venture Trust.
-By booking your holiday, activity, event or accommodation with us you are making a donation to the valuable work of the Venture Trust.
-As a charity it works with disadvantaged young adults at the margins of society, supporting them through outdoor adventure, to move towards a more positive future.
-To find out more and to meet the team, visit the About Us section of our website, or visit www.venturetrust.org.uk
+By booking onto a wilderness therapy programme you are making a donation to the valuable work of the Venture Trust.
+As a charity it works with disadvantaged people at the margins of society, supporting them through outdoor adventure, to move towards a more positive future.
+To find out more and to meet the team, visit the About Us or visit www.venturetrust.org.uk